OQVA-Digital/Christinas-Cleaners-Astro/src/content/blog/dolor-sit.md

 ---
 title: 'Markdown Style Guide'
 description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
-prompt: "London is full of old buildings, some of them beautiful, some of them could do with a clean!
-So let's write a blog about how good it feels to have a beautifully clean carpet in your old London office.
-These guys are usually accountants, investment offices, and lawyers!"
 pubDate: 'Jul 01 2022'
 heroImage: '/placeholder-hero.jpg'
 ---